 You will gain valuable, resume-building experience in an internship that matches your career interests and goals.
 You can take advantage of opportunities to study abroad and participate in faculty-led teaching trips that will supplement your classroom learning.

-Select the Substance Use Disorders track and help improve the quality of life of those suffering from substance misuse, addiction, alcoholism, and drug dependence.
-With a strong background in theory, research, and current perspectives on prevention and treatment, the Psychology degree with a track in Substance Use Disorders is designed to address the challenges associated with these disorders and educate students preparing for careers in counseling, recovery services, advocacy, and public health.
+Select the Addiction Studies track and help improve the quality of life of those suffering from substance misuse, addiction, alcoholism, and drug dependence.
+With a strong background in theory, research, and current perspectives on prevention and treatment, the Psychology degree with a track in Addiction Studies is designed to address the challenges associated with these disorders and educate students preparing for careers in counseling, recovery services, advocacy, and public health.

 Licensed Alcohol and Drug Counselor (LADC)

-Program graduates will be workforce ready and well-positioned for success in the competitive job market and for graduate study at the master’s and doctoral levels.
+B.A. in Psychology program graduates are workforce ready and well-positioned for success in the competitive job market and for graduate study at the master’s and doctoral levels.
 The Addiction Studies track is designed to meet the educational requirements necessary for Licensed Alcohol and Drug Counselor (LADC) licensure.
 After the completion of the B.A. degree, licensure generally requires passing an exam, completing a case study, and documenting 4,000 hours of post-baccalaureate supervised counseling in the area of SUD.
 LADC licensing requirements vary by state.

 Dr. Elizabeth Harwood, Assistant Professor and Psychology, was awarded the 2016 New Hampshire Excellence in Higher Education Award, recognizing her professional accomplishments and excellence in inspiring students to learn in the classroom.

 Where Will Your B.A. in Psychology Degree Take You?

 Graduates are prepared for a variety of careers in healthcare, social services, education, business, and government agencies.
 A minor in Social Work can further enhance your career marketability.